Radiology Second Opinions for Scans: What Patients Should Know

 A general radiologist reads many types of scans every day.
 But a sub-specialist spends years reading the same type of scan over and over.

-- A breast radiologist knows subtle changes in mammograms and breast MRIs.
+• A breast radiologist can detect subtle changes on mammograms and breast MRIs.

 Sub-specialists have unique training and expertise, allowing them to identify details that general radiologists might overlook or interpret differently.
 It can refine the diagnosis, confirm it, or point you toward a safer or more effective treatment path.